Detailed Guide forOpticians, Dispensing in San Diego County

 In California, the number of Opticians, Dispensing is expected to grow faster than average growth rate for all occupations.
 Jobs for Opticians, Dispensing are expected to increase by 18.2 percent, or 1,400 jobs between 2014 and 2024.

-In San Diego County, the number of Opticians, Dispensing is expected to grow faster than average growth rate for all occupations.
-Jobs for Opticians, Dispensing are expected to increase by 24.4 percent, or 110 jobs between 2012 and 2022.
+In San Diego County, the number of Opticians, Dispensing is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Opticians, Dispensing are expected to increase by 16.0 percent, or 120 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|